 Uniform provision, Occupational Health Screening, and Disclosure and Barring Service checks are included in your fees.

-From September 2020, all nursing and midwifery students will receive a payment of at least £5,000 a year (gov.uk) to support your academic studies.
+Eligible midwifery students receive a payment of at least £5,000 a year (gov.uk) to support their academic studies.
 This is on top of the standard government support for tuition fees and living costs and doesn't need to be paid back.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.